zephyrproject-rtos/zephyr/boards/arm/sam_v71_xult/doc/index.rst

 The SAM V71 Xplained Ultra evaluation kit is a development platform to evaluate the Atmel SAM V71 series microcontrollers.
 The current version allows to use both IC variations ATSAMV71Q21A(B).

+There are two additional variations of this board, sam_v70_xult and sam_v70b_xult.
+While these are not actually manufactured variations, they exist to test the SAM V70 support.
+These boards are configured with an ATSAMV70Q20(b) processor and are functionally identical to the SAM V71 versions, minus Ethernet.

 .. image:: img/sam_v71_xult.jpg
      :width: 500px